grpc/grpc.github.io/docs/index.md

     <li><a href="#php_generate">PHP</a></li>
   </ul>
   <div id="java_generate">
-<p>The build system for this example is also part of Java gRPC itself's build —
+<p>As we mentioned in our installation section, the build system for this example is also part of Java gRPC itself's build —
 for simplicity we recommend using our pre-generated code for the example.
 You can refer to the <a href="https://github.com/grpc/grpc-java/blob/master/README.md">README</a> for